What Are The 3 Stages Of Relapse?

 Support from professionals, friends, and family, as well as the development of effective coping mechanisms and relapse prevention strategies, can significantly improve the chances of staying sober.

-Many people may find that they benefit more from finding support among peers.
+Many people may benefit more from finding support among peers.
 Engaging in group meetings with others who are in recovery can be very helpful.

 A rigorous outpatient program can also be a good way to keep recovery in mind as a part of your weekly routine.
 Ask your support system or a licensed counselor at a treatment center for available care options.